-Add a little bit of luxury to your cleansing routine with this homemade rose cleansing balm from guest bloggers Kim and Kyla of A Life Adjacent.
+Add a little bit of luxury to your cleansing routine with this DIY rose cleansing balm from guest bloggers Kim and Kyla of A Life Adjacent.
 This velvety balm is a lovely way to pamper yourself at the end of the day.
 Infused with the soft, floral fragrance of rose petals, it will help you relax and unwind as it melts away your makeup.
-A subtle petal pink colour makes this cleansing balm a delight for all of your senses!
+A subtle petal pink color makes this cleansing balm a delight for all of your senses!

 Who doesn’t love a bit of self-care at the end of the night?
 A few minutes spent taking good care of your skin can have lasting effects, not only on your skin’s condition, but also on your overall mood.
 And what better way to improve your mood than with the intoxicating scent of roses?

 This DIY rose cleansing balm pairs the aroma of fresh roses with a rich, creamy balm.
 A combination of jojoba oil, white beeswax, and a natural olive emulsifier create a silky consistency that will melt away even the most long-wearing makeup.
 Plus, it’s the perfect texture for giving yourself a pampering facial massage.

 For the finishing touches, rose petal powder adds a subtle pop of colour, while naturally fragrant rose wax releases a lovely aroma as you cleanse.
 The result is a cleansing balm that’s as beautiful as it is effective.

 Whether you’re a beginner or an experienced DIYer, this cleansing balm recipe is extremely easy to make.
 It can be customized according to your needs and preferences, and includes a vegan option for those avoiding animal products.
 This particular recipe is very fragrant, so if you prefer lighter scents in your skincare products, you may want to check out our simple DIY vanilla cleansing balm.

 Why cleansing with oil is good for your skin